 Consumers log in to the website and order meals from their favorite restaurants.
 Dashers pick up the meals and deliver them.
 It’s as easy as that!

-When you’re available for deliveries, you’ll open the Dasher app.
+If you are a Dasher, when you’re available for deliveries you’ll open the Dasher app.
 The app will direct you to a specific restaurant.
 The company pays for the food, so you don’t need to use your own money.
 Once you have the food, you’ll deliver it to the customer’s location.

 How much do Dashers get paid?